Accuracy and resource advantages of quantum eigenvalue estimation with non-Hermitian transcorrelated electronic Hamiltonians: Complexity analysis for qubitization

 To perform phase estimation successfully with probability at least $(1 - p_{fail})$, we need

 ancilla qubits~\cite{nielsenQuantumComputationQuantum2010}.
 Thus, we will need $2^{n_a} - 1$ controlled applications of $Q$.
-If we demand $p_{fail} < 1/2$, the second term in~\ref{eq:qpe_qubits} yields two extra qubits.
-The number of calls to the walk oracle is then
+If we demand $p_{fail} < 1/2$, the second term in~(\ref{eq:qpe_qubits}) yields two extra qubits.
+The number of calls to the walk circuit is then